tomcam/least-github-pages/docs/customizing-github-pages-css.md

 Let's try a harmless change to your CSS to illustrate its behavior on GitHub Pages.

-* Choose the `/docs/assets/css/style.scss` linkt to the file you just created, then click the Pencil icon so you can edit it.
+* Choose the `/docs/assets/css/style.scss` link to the file you just created, then click the Pencil icon so you can edit it.

 You should see this: